-By now, most business owners will have heard more than they want about the General Data Protection Regulation commonly referred to as GDPR.
+By now, most business owners will have heard more than they want to about the General Data Protection Regulation, commonly referred to as GDPR.

 For those of you unfamiliar with the new legislation here is a quick version: This new law is a European Union (EU) ruling.
 As of May 25, 2018 it comes into being.

-The interesting thing for United Kingdom-based businesses is that—while not remaining part of the EU bloc by 2019 — these regulations also apply to them.
+The interesting thing for United Kingdom-based businesses is that—while not remaining part of the EU bloc after 2019 — these regulations also apply to them.
 Why?
-Because British businesses will most likely handle data of EU residents.
+Because British businesses will most likely continue to handle data of EU residents.